Frequently Asked Questions

 I can’t get to your center, do you have a location close to where I live?

-We understand sometimes it is difficult to get to one of our centers and during COVID-19 mandates, our centers are temporarily closed, but we’re still here to support you with remote service options.
+We understand sometimes it is difficult to get to one of our centers.
+Due to COVID-19, we’re also here to support you with remote service options.
 Otherwise, we proudly offer many ways to reach you in your community and will return to offering all options hopefully soon!

-- Online Workshops and Classes, and Virtual Sessions are available for you to attend from the comfort and safety of your home during COVID-19 mandates.
+- Online Workshops and Classes, and Virtual Sessions are available for you to attend from the comfort and safety of your home due to COVID-19.
 Attending classes, workshops or virtual one-on-one sessions by video or phone call enables you to participate remotely in a “live” session with Braille Institute instructors.

 - In-Home Services are also available through many of our centers as an option to people in the community.